 The Colorado Oil & Gas Conservation Commission (COGCC) is the state regulatory agency that approves drilling applications from O&G operators in Colorado.
 The COGCC has yet to deny a drilling permit.

 Our efforts helped produce over 1,000 public comments opposing the Crestone Peak Resources Comprehensive Drilling Plan (CDP).

 Learn more about Crestone’s drilling plans

 Crestone has applied to drill 140 wells on 12 square miles or 7,680 acres of Open Space land near homes and schools.
-The next public comment period about the Crestone drilling plan has been delayed from April 30 to late summer with a public hearing scheduled for October 2018.
+The most recent public comment period against the Crestone drilling plan closed on July 6th, with a public hearing scheduled for October 2018.

-Give testimony at a COGCC public hearing against Extraction fracking in Boulder County.
+Give testimony at a COGCC public hearing to oppose any fracking in Boulder County.
 Contact us for more details and to carpool to Denver with other citizens.

-Extraction has submitted applications to drill on 4,000 acres in two drilling zones near Lafayette and Erie neighborhoods.
+Citizen opposition helped push back Extraction 8 North that had submitted applications to drill on 4,000 acres in two drilling zones near Lafayette and Erie neighborhoods.
 Learn more here.